51st Annual Symposium: Care of the Professional Voice

-- Abstracts for oral presentations must represent original work that has not been published elsewhere.
+- Abstracts for oral presentations must represent original work that has not been published or presented elsewhere.

 - Completed manuscripts must be submitted by the day of presentation at the Symposium and must be submitted for consideration for publication in Journal of Voice, unless prior arrangements have been made.

 - Please send a one page, single-spaced Word Document or RTF

 - The program committee reserves the right to place each paper in the category they feel most appropriate.

 - There will also be a New Investigators Research Forum for works in progress.